SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/backup-routines.md

 > [!NOTE]
 > Remember that databases and hard disks are not failsafe.
 Errors do occur and your most important remedial tool is a good backup routine.
 You should back up the database every day.

-To back up the data file only:
+## To back up only the data file

 * If you are using an SQL database, follow the instructions for backing up contained in the documentation of the SQL database concerned.
-This generates a database that can only be used in conjunction with the database it was generated from.
+This generates a database that can be used only in conjunction with the database it was generated from.
 This is the fastest means of making a backup.
 * Open the **dbsetup.exe** file in the SuperOffice Server installation folder, and select the **Export a database to file** option.
 This generates a database that can be installed on all types of servers supported by SuperOffice CRM.

 If, in addition, you want to back up all documents and templates, you must create a backup of the whole **SO_ARC** folder and associated sub-folders.